thunderenlight/phase-1-guide/week-1/wednesday.md

 > 8:45 - 9:00 : Accountability Check In

+- (5 minutes) - Personal checkin
+- (5-10 minutes) - What was your favorite group learning experience?
+What were the facets that made it so great?

 > 9:00 - 9:15 : EE Practice

 > 9:15-10:00 : Lecture: recursion